Doubly Robust Estimator for Off-Policy Evaluation with Large Action Spaces: Existing Estimators

 \subsection{Inverse Propensity Scoring}

-Unlike the parametric approach like DM, IPS \cite{horvitz1952generalization} re-weights the reward by the ratio of the propensity scores of behavior and evaluation policies as follows.
+Unlike the parametric approach like DM, IPS \cite{horvitz1952generalization} re-weights the reward $r_i$ by the ratio $\pi_e(a_i|x_i)/\pi_b(a_i|x_i)$ of the propensity scores of behavior and evaluation policies as follows.

 where $w(x, a)$ is a \textit{vanilla importance weight} defined as $w(x, a) := \pi_e(a|x)/\pi_b(a|x)$.
-IPS is unbiased \cite{saito2022off} under the common support defined as follows, which often holds in practice as long as the behavior policy assigns a non-zero probability to the action whose probability in evaluation policy is non-zero, defined as follows. \begin{assumption}[Common Support] We say behavior policy $\pi_b$ satisfies the common support for the evaluation policy $\pi_e$ if $\pi_e(a|x) > 0 \implies \pi_b(a|x) > 0$ for all $x \in \cX$ and $a \in \cA$. \end{assumption} Furthermore, the variance of IPS \cite{saito2022off} is as follows.
+IPS is unbiased \cite{saito2022off} under the common support defined as follows. \begin{assumption}[Common Support] We say the behavior policy $\pi_b$ satisfies the common support for the evaluation policy $\pi_e$ if $\pi_e(a|x) > 0 \implies \pi_b(a|x) > 0$ for all $x \in \calX$ and $a \in \calA$. \end{assumption} Assumption \ref{common_support} often holds in practice as long as the behavior policy assigns a non-zero probability to the action whose probability to be selected in the evaluation policy is non-zero.
+For the variance of IPS \cite{saito2022off}, we can decompose it into three terms as follows by using the law of total variance.

-where $\sigma(x, a) := \VV_{p(r|x, a)}[r|x, a]$ is the variance of the reward.
+where $\sigma(x, a) := \mV_{p(r|x, a)}[r]$ is the variance of the reward.
 Though the unbiasedness of IPS is preferable, the importance weight $w(x, a)$ has a wide range, resulting in a significant variance by the first and third terms when the cardinality of the action space is large.